s2t2/tweet-analysis-2020/NOTES.md

 ```

-Making an even smaller (and cleaner) version of the user friends table, for testing purposes:
+Making an even smaller (and cleaner) version of the user friends table, for testing purposes (with 10k, 100k, 500k):

 ```sql
 CREATE TABLE user_friends_10k as (